miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 	- an instance of the employee class is not a blueprint anymore, but an actual employee with a name
 	- the form/questionnaire is filled out with information
 7. INSTANCE ATTRIBUTES:
+	- attributes created in init
+	- their value are specific to a particular instance of the class (ex: all employees )

 ```
 _data -> internal, cannot be used directly from exterior (there is no "private" in python, so kinda private)